We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Although these initial results are promising, researchers need to carry out further research to understand the benefits of using CBD oil on skin injuries.
+Although these initial results are promising, scientists need to carry out further research to understand the benefits of using CBD oil on skin injuries.

 People apply salves topically, so there is a very low risk of CBD entering the bloodstream.
-This means that it is unlikely to cause any impairment that could adversely affect athletic performance.
+This means that CBD is unlikely to cause any impairment that could adversely affect athletic performance.

-If a person experiences any of the following symptoms after using CBD salve, they should cease using the product and contact their doctor:
+If a person experiences any of the following symptoms after using CBD salve, they should cease using the product and contact a doctor:

 - a rash

-This product comes in two sizes, 500 or 1,000 milligrams (mg).
-The manufacturers claim it can support healthy muscles and joints.
+This product comes in two sizes: 500 or 1,000 milligrams (mg).
+The manufacturer claims it can support healthy muscles and joints.

-This product contains hemp CBD but does not contain tetrahydrocannabinol (THC).
+The product contains broad-spectrum hemp CBD.
+This means it contains other compounds and cannabinoids present in the cannabis plant, such as CBC, CBN, or terpenes.
+It does not contain tetrahydrocannabinol (THC).
 THC is the component that people may associate with the “high” of cannabis.